 When you use a debit card, money is withdrawn from your checking account in real time.
 With a credit card, you are borrowing money from the bank, with an agreement that you will pay a portion of it back each month.

-Debit cards are extremely simple to get—when you open a checking account, you will have the option to get a debit card for that account.
+Debit cards are typically easy to get.
+When you open a checking account, you will have the option to get a debit card for that account.
 Opening a checking account and obtaining a debit card does not cause a hard pull on your credit report, so your credit will not be affected.

-Credit cards are also a very useful financial tool, but unlike the debit card, there are inherent risks with using credit cards.
+Credit cards are a useful financial tool.
+But unlike the debit card, there are inherent risks with using credit cards.

-When applying for a credit card, you are essentially applying for a line of credit with the bank.
-Based on your credit score and credit history, the bank will issue a credit limit.
+When applying for a credit card, you are essentially applying for a line of credit with the financial institution.
+Based on your credit score and credit history, the bank issues a credit limit.

 If you can pay off the $1,500 in full, you will not incur interest.
 However, if you cannot, the interest will be tacked on the balance and will accrue each month the balance is not paid in full.